nafis-neehal/Cerebro/README.md

   <img src="assets/cerebro.jpg" alt="Cerebro Logo" width="400"/>
 </p>

 Cerebro is a modern, streamlined search engine for discovering and exploring papers from major AI/ML conferences.
-Built with Streamlit, it provides real-time paper aggregation and efficient search capabilities across venues like NeurIPS, ICML, ICLR, and the ACL Anthology.
+Built with Streamlit, it provides real-time paper aggregation and efficient search capabilities across venues like NeurIPS, ICML, ICLR, and the ACL Anthology along with arXiv search.

 ## ✨ New Features & Improvements